-During site visit, it is observed that, no vegetation clearing work is needed there to implement the sub-project.
+During site visit, it is observed that, low amount of vegetation clearing work with few shrubs and herbs is needed there to implement the sub-project.
 About 40 sqm. land would be required for per site.
 Contractor will arrange designated stack yard for material and equipment so that momentary interference of community people and traffic movement is not interrupted.
-In addition, contractor will dispose the generated waste regularly in designated waste dump site.
+In addition, contractor will dispose the generated waste regularly in designated waste dump site set by the CiC or RRRC or Camp management.

-Possibility of stagnantwater bodies in borrow pits, quarries, etc., encour aging form os quito breeding and other disease vectors: (High/Medium/Low with explanation):
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors:

+(High/Medium/Low with explanation):

 Low.
-Very low possibility of stagnant water bodies' accumulation in borrow pits reported around or adjacent to the sub-project area.
+Very low possibility of stagnant water accumulation in borrows pits reported around or adjacent to the sub-project area.

-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies(wetlands, marshes): (High/Medium/Low with description):
+Disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes):

+(High/Medium/Low with description):